keptn/keptn.github.io/content/docs/0.8.x/operate/multi_cluster/index.md

 ## Create or bring two (or more) Kubernetes clusters

 To operate Keptn in a multi-cluster setup, you need obviously at least two Kubernetes clusters:
-1. One that runs Keptn as control-plane
+1. One that runs Keptn as control plane
 2. The second one that runs the execution-plane services for deploying, testing, executing remediation actions, etc.

 * To create a Kubernetes cluster, please follow the instructions [here](../install/#create-or-bring-a-kubernetes-cluster).